yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 # Skeleton-Robustness-Benchmark(RobustBenchHAR)

-RobustBenchHAR is a pytorch framework to boost and evaluate the adversarial transferability for Human skeletal behavior recognition.
+RobustBenchHAR is a pytorch framework to boost and evaluate the adversarial robustness for Human skeletal behavior recognition.
 Official code for the paper:

 > **[ICLR2025 TASAR: Transfer-based Attack on Skeletal Action Recognition](https://arxiv.org/abs/2409.02483)**